 On August 31, 2015 the Child Care and Early Years Act, 2014 will replace the Day Nurseries Act as the new legislative framework governing child care in Ontario.
 How Does Learning Happen was named by the Minister of Education in Ontario as the document to be used by licensed child care centres in Ontario under this new act.
-The groundwork for How Does Learning Happen is the 2007 publication Early Learning for Every Child Today: A Framework for Ontario Early Childhood Settings, commonly referred to as ELECT, which is referred to in this post.

 In our report on Documentation in the Early Childhood Setting, centers we spoke with indicated that completing daily sheets for children was their most time-consuming source of documentation which is why our launch product focused on making this process easier.
 However, directors also told us that documenting observations of children’s development was critical, but almost equally time-consuming.